AymanTheGoat/polytunes/README.md

 # PolyTunes
 ### _The best Polybar Script, Ever._

-PolyTunes is a Polybar script for controlling Spotify player playback and displaying current song information with options to scroll metadata, such as the artist and song title.
+PolyTunes is a Polybar script that allows you to control Spotify playback and display the current song information, with the option to truncate and scroll the artist name and song title.

 ### Features